thifranc/shinken-webui-wiki-up/Installation.md

 $ shinken install webui2
 ```

 > Note that the shinken.io package is **webui2**!
-This to avoir conflicting with a previous installation of the WebUI.
+This to avoid conflicting with a previous installation of the WebUI.

 Then you also need to install some python dependencies using pip (depending on your distribution, you could also install theses packages from your distribution repositories):